 About Commercial Toilets

-When you enter the restroom of a public building, i.e. the movie theater, a school, or grocery store, the toilet system you see is typically standard throughout all commercial bathroom installations.
+When you enter the restroom of a public building, i.e., the movie theater, a school, or a grocery store, the toilet system you see is typically standard throughout all commercial bathroom installations.
 The look is very similar industry-wide.
 A commercial-grade toilet with only one seat (no cover seat) attached to a chrome flush valve that is exposed rather than installed within a toilet tank.

-Residential vs Commercial Toilets
+Residential vs. Commercial Toilets

 How to Choose a Commercial Toilet